DevSpen/24-7_hosting_replit/README.md

     return true;
 }
 ```
-> 💡 See where I put 4000, it is recommended you change that if you are using multiple repls.
+> 💡 **Tip:** See where I put 4000, it is recommended you change that if you are using multiple repls.
 For example, you can do 1000, 2000, 3000, or whatever else.
 This is just a port.

 ### Run It
 Click the 'Run' button:
 ![](https://user-images.githubusercontent.com/69215413/146987397-637e9f1a-2987-459b-86ef-bc651ca525be.png)

 ### UptimeRobot
-We will be using UptimeRobot as the monitoring system.
+We will be using [UptimeRobot](https://uptimerobot.com/) as the monitoring system.

 1. Copy the URL of the website that shows when you run the repl.
 If you are on mobile, this will be on the "Output" tab; on Desktop, you'll see it in the upper right corner of your screen:\
 ![](https://user-images.githubusercontent.com/69215413/146987775-56f77514-c7c1-4a67-8d81-7de17200d99b.png)\